stackhpc/ansible-slurm-appliance/environments/nrel-proto/README.md

 3. Passwords are not currently encrypted or commited.

+6. Spack can be installed, configured, and pre-determined packages installed by running:

+        ansible-playbook ansible/spack.yml

+   This installs Spack at `/nopt/spack` which is an NFS share from an external instance (which is not defined by this repo).
+See [Installing Software](#Installing-Software) below for more.

 ## Environments

 This section describes this environment as currently previsioned using `terraform-flat/`.
 For general notes on how environments work see the main README.